Tools for Developing WordPress Plugins

 WordPress plugins are add-ons for the platform.
 With the right plugin, you can implement all kinds of features that WordPress doesn’t include out of the box.

 Yoast SEO, for example, adds a lot of functionality to help you improve your site’s placement within search engines.
-WooCommerce can transform WordPress into a full-fledged eCommerce platform, and WPForms lets you design and implement all types of forms using a drag-and-drop builder.
+Setting up WooCommerce can transform WordPress into a full-fledged eCommerce platform, and WPForms lets you design and implement all types of forms using a drag-and-drop builder.

 Those are just three examples, however.
 At the time of this writing, there are over 55,000 plugins available for free over at WordPress.org: